 There are 84 meridian points on the upper palate of the mouth.
 Each strike of the tongue sends a neuro-chemical signal to the pituitary gland.
 The pituitary gland commands the pineal and impacts the whole function of the glandular system, based on the sounds we create!

 A Note on Vibrate the Cosmos and the Cosmos Shall Clear the Path:

 “Vibrate the Cosmos means to be aware of your words and tone of voice.
 Avoid venting your frustration by bad mouthing someone or repeating over and over what a lousy situation you’re in.
 Make a practice of consciously choosing your words, and then notice how much energy and spirit you have, how others change around you, and how quickly you get things done.

 [Vibrate the Cosmos] means chant.
 Out loud is better, although silently works, too.
 Changing your mental frequency changes your emotional response to the situation and environments, allows you to focus on the present demands, and opens up your own inner wisdom and clarity.
 It also helps others stay calm around you.”

 -Dr. Shanti Shanti Kaur

-Many of the Kundalini Yoga mantras stem from the Holy Book of the Sikhs, the Siri Guru Granth Sahib.
+Many of the Kundalini Yoga mantras stem from the Sikh scriptures, called the Siri Guru Granth Sahib.
 Practitioners embrace the Sikh mantras as Shabd Guru, or the sound current which cuts through the ego to reveal the truth of who we are.

 While we must respect the roots and heritage, the use of mantra in yoga practice is not religious.
 Kundalini Yoga includes mantras in many languages.